lelayf/bcds/README.md

 The data we work with is coming from the [Parakweet organization](https://github.com/ParakweetLabs/EmailIntentDataSet/wiki).
 See [Modelling.ipynb](notebook/Modelling.ipynb) notebook for a brief overview of it's content.

-We did not use the arff files and only use the raw text ones (designed for consumption by Weka data mining software).
+We did not use the arff files (designed for consumption by Weka data mining software), and only use the raw text ones.

 # Virtual Environment